alexpasmantier/television/docs/reference/01-cli.md

           appears in the results, without waiting for the channel to finish loading.
           This is the fastest option when you just want the first result.

+      --typo-resistance
+          Tolerate typos when fuzzy matching.

+          This flag works identically in both channel mode and ad-hoc mode.

+          Every fuzzy pattern gets a typo budget that scales with its length (one typo per 4 characters, capped at 2), so longer patterns still match when slightly misspelled.
+Substring/exact operators are unaffected.

 Keybindings:
   -k, --keybindings <STRING>
           Keybindings to override the default keybindings.